sriramrokkam/k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 ## Step 3: Create a nginx configuration
 Once the certificate secret is prepared, create a configuration and store it to kubernetes as well.
 It will enable nginx to serve HTTPS traffic on port 443 using a certificate located at `/etc/nginx/ssl/`.

-Download from [gitHub](./solutions/06_default.conf) or create a file `default.conf` with the following content.
+Download from the [GitHub Training Repo](./solutions/06_default.conf) or create a file `default.conf` with the following content.
 In any case, ensure the file's name is `default.conf`.

 ```nginx
 server {